The Modeling of Time-Structured Multiturn Injection into Fermilab Main Injector (Microbunch Injection with Parasitic Longitudinal Painting): Micro-Bunch Injection into the Main Injector from a Superconducting RF Linac

 \subsection{Overview of the Main Injector}

 The Main Injector (MI) is a ring with a circumference of about 3.3 (km).
-The central roles of the MI is to connect to the Tevatron, the Booster, the Antiproton source, switchyard, and the Recycler ring via a number of beam transport lines in the Fermilab accelerator complex.
-The MI can accelerate and decelerate particles between 8 GeV and 150 GeV, depending on the mode of operation.
-The harmonic number of the MI is 588 and harmonic RF at injection is 52.8114 (MHz)\footnote{ For the sake of brevity and convenience, MI RF will be referred to as \textit{53 MHz} hereafter.}
+The central role of the MI is to connect to the Tevatron, the Booster, the Anti-Proton source, switchyard, and the Recycler Ring via a number of beam transport lines within the Fermilab accelerator complex.
+The MI accelerates and decelerates particle beams with energy ranging from 8 (GeV) and 150 (GeV), depending on the operation mode.
+The harmonic number of the MI is 588 and the harmonic RF at injection is 52.8114 (MHz)\footnote{ For the sake of brevity and convenience, \textbf{53 MHz} is referred to as MI RF hereafter.}. \black